When to Hire a CFO: Determining When Your Business Needs One

 Introducing new products or extending product lines to a new market is a way companies stay relevant, meet consumer demands, and sustain their position on the competition.
 These strategies are also unavoidable as changing markets, technological advancement, and new industrial benchmarks warrant that change.
 But catering to this demand can be a bit tricky to implement.

 A CFO can change that as they specialize in handling change.
 They help the company leverage its positive aspects to capitalize on opportunities and maximize returns.
 They do their research and then communicate the potential areas of growth to the management.
 This includes working with other members of the management and finding possible options for expansion in new markets and the impact it will have on the company’s revenue and earning potential.
+Additionally, CFOs play a crucial role in human capital management, advising on strategic areas and using data for effective organizational planning to ensure the company’s financial health and employee satisfaction.

 Lacking Financial Data